1. Begin by measuring the fence run

 18m / 1.87m = 9.62 Jacksons fence panels

 Where there is a requirement for a special size to fit between posts, these may be ordered as a ‘special’ or you can order our Panel Width Cut-Down Kits to suit the fence style selected.
+Some panels can be cut down on site, for more information read our blog on the following:

 Further help